greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 For a multiple-choice-question (MCQ) task like DeepMind's Procedurally Generated Matrices ([Barrett et al., 2018](http://proceedings.mlr.press/v80/santoro18a/santoro18a.pdf)), we need to generate questions.

 Suppose the task consists of choosing the correct audio cue for a given image cue (above).
 A question consists a single image cue with four audio cues, one of which is correct.
 From the previous process, we already have a dataset of matched cues ie. correct answers.
 For every sample, we will have to add three other samples that serve as the incorrect answers.
-These incorrect options can be taken from other samples in the dataset, but there are a few pitfalls here.
+These incorrect options can be randomly sampled from other samples in the dataset, but there are a few potential pitfalls here.

 - All the audio cues for a single question should have similar characteristics eg. gender and age.
 Otherwise, the model might be matching an image cue of a child to the audio cue of a child because it has learned about age correlation rather than expression correlation.
-- As mentioned above, removing textual information from the audio is important since we do not want a lip-reading or speech-to-text model.
 - We also have to be careful not to add another audio cue that is from a similar class.
 For instance, consider an image of an angry man with a corresponding audio cue of him shouting.
 We can generate incorrect audio cue options by randomly picking audio cues from other samples.
 But if the randomly selected audio cue is also from another angry man, it should technically be a correct answer as well.
 So we have to be careful and sample from different classes for incorrect answers.
-This would be easily facilitated if we already determined a fixed set of predefined classes.
+This could be easily facilitated if we already determined a fixed set of predefined classes.

-\<Using a concrete example might be better>
+- Finally, as mentioned above, removing textual information from the audio is important since we do not want a lip-reading or speech-to-text model.

+---

-## Conclusion
+## 6 Conclusion

 In considering how to communicate ethical values to artificial intelligence, it might be worth taking a step back and observing how we communicate and understand each other across language barriers and even species barriers.
 Expressions, body language and sounds cut across language barriers and species barriers to enable communication and coexistence.
 A dataset for matching expressions, body language and tone of voice, has tremendous potential for assessing empathy and other fascinating goals, such as helping machines communicate with humans.

 EmpathyNet does not seek to solve EthicsNet's vision of creating a dataset to teach AI ethical behavior.
 Rather, EmpathyNet seeks to be a small step towards fulfilling that vision, by proposing a dataset and a set of tasks that give a specific, tractable and measureable challenge.

+---

+Thanks for reading!